gitere001/100-javascript-challenges/registrationForm/README.md

 ### Signup Page
 ![Signup Page](images/signup-image.png)

+## 🌐 Live Demo
+You can view the live version of the project here: [Live Demo](https://signupandloginpages.vercel.app/)

 ## 🚀 Overview
 This project features a **responsive** and **interactive** login and signup page built with modern web technologies.
 It is designed to work seamlessly across devices, ensuring an optimal user experience on desktops, tablets, and smartphones.